 3. Roasted Chicken and Veggies

 As previously mentioned it was boring chicken dishes that I was afraid of when I first considered meal prepping, but this is far from that.
-While still being a simple and easy to accomplish dish, this Roasted Chicken and Veggies is packed full of flavor.
+While still being a simple and easy to accomplish meal prep dish, this Roasted Chicken and Veggies is packed full of flavor.

 I am a firm believer that the best way to cook a chicken is to roast it, nothing else quite gives it the same intense flavor.
 Roasting the vegetables brings out the sweetness, and those lovely herbs and spices will elevate the dish.